pranabdas/espresso/docs/theory/dft.md

 energy $$v(\textbf{r})$$ to within a trivial additive constant.

 So what Hohenberg-Kohn theorem says, may not sound very trivial.
 Schrödinger equation says how we can get the wavefunction from a given potential.
-Then there is the Schrödinger equation, if we can solve it (which could be difficult), we know how to get the density.
-Now Hohenberg and Kohn say the opposite is also true.
+Once solved the wavefunction (which could be difficult), we can determine the density or any other properties.
+Now Hohenberg and Kohn theorem says the opposite is also true.
 For a given density, the potential can be uniquely determined.
 For non-degenerate ground states, two different Hamiltonian cannot have the same ground-state electron density.
 It is possible to define the ground-state energy as a function of electronic density.